oemof/DHNx/docs/optimization_models.rst

     invest_opt = dhnx.input_output.load_invest_options('path/to/invest_options')

-    settgs = {
-        'keyword1': value1,
-        'keyword2': value2,
-    }

-    tnw.optimize_investment(settings=settgs, invest_options=invest_opt)
+    tnw.optimize_investment(invest_options=invest_opt)

-For executing an optimization, you must provide the optimization `settings` and the `invest_options` additional to the previous data, which defines a *ThermalNetwork*.
+For executing an optimisation, you must provide the `invest_options` additional to the previous data, which defines a *ThermalNetwork*.
 Both are explained in the following section.

 .. _Input Data: